 World surveys of ethnic diversity and welfare find a robust inverse relationship between the generosity of redistributive welfare and ethnic diversity.
 Relatively homogeneous societies invest more in public goods, indicating a higher level of public altruism.
 For example, the degree of ethnic homogeneity correlates with the government’s share of gross domestic product as well as the average wealth of citizens.
 Case studies of the United States, Africa, and South-East Asia find that multi-ethnic societies are less charitable and less able to cooperate to develop public infrastructure.
 Moscow beggars receive more gifts from fellow ethnics than from other ethnies.
 A recent multi-city study of municipal spending on public goods in the United States found that ethnically or racially diverse cities spend a smaller proportion of their budgets and less per capita on public services than do the more homogeneous cities.
 Those public services included education, roads, sewers, libraries, rubbish removal, and welfare.
 A major cause of parsimonious welfare in the United States is the racial gap between predominantly white taxpayers and disproportionately black welfare recipients, contributing to taxpayer motivation to vote against generous welfare.
 (Frank Salter, On Genetic Interests, pp. 145-46)

-The problem with citing studies, however, is that intelligent people will always find interpretative loopholes or other studies that allow different ethical interpretations of the phenomenon.
-For example, van Staveren & Pervaiz (2017) found that “once controlled for horizontal inequality [i.e., social exclusion], ethnic diversity has no statistically significant negative impact on social cohesion”; but this raises more questions than it answers.
-Therefore, I will not discuss any studies in depth here and rather ground my argument in a sociobiological principle.
+The problem with citing studies, however, is that people will always find interpretative loopholes or other studies that allow different ethical interpretations of the phenomenon.
+For example, van Staveren & Pervaiz (2017) found that “once controlled for horizontal inequality [i.e., social exclusion], ethnic diversity has no statistically significant negative impact on social cohesion,” although this statistical analysis begs the question through apparent collinearity.
+In any case, I will not discuss specific studies in depth here but rather ground my argument in a sociobiological principle.

 2.1.3.
 Ethnic Nepotism